Beaconsfield: Local government

 There are two tiers of local government covering Beaconsfield, at parish (town) and unitary authority level: Beaconsfield Town Council and Buckinghamshire Council.

 On Buckinghamshire Council, the town is now represented, following local elections on 1 May 2025 by Jackson Ng (Conservative Party) who was re-elected for a second term, and Christine Adali (Liberal Democrats) newly elected, replacing Alison Wheelhouse (independent).
 Both are also sitting councillors of Beaconsfield Town Council.

 The parish of Beaconsfield was made a local board district in 1850, which became Beaconsfield Urban District in 1894.
 Beaconsfield Urban District Council built itself Beaconsfield Town Hall on Penn Road in 1936 to serve as its headquarters.
 Beaconsfield Urban District was abolished in 1974, with the area merging with part of Eton Rural District to become Beaconsfield District, which (despite the name) chose to base itself at the old Eton Rural District Council's offices in Slough rather than in Beaconsfield.
 Beaconsfield District Council renamed itself South Bucks District Council in 1980.
 The district council was abolished in 2020.

 Beaconsfield Town Council was created in 1974 as a successor parish, covering the area of the abolished urban district.
 Beaconsfield Town Council is based at the urban district council's old headquarters at Town Hall.

 Transport

 The M40 runs very close to the town with Junction 2 on the parish boundary and is 4 lanes wide in either direction (junctions 1a to 3).
 Junction 2 is home to Beaconsfield motorway services.
 Local roads include the A355 which connects Amersham and Slough via Beaconsfield.
 The A40 parallels the M40 from London to Oxford and for years was the main road between the two cities as its precursor.
 The B474 connects the town to Hazlemere.

-Beaconsfield railway station provides services to Birmingham Snow Hill and Moor Street, Aylesbury, Oxford and London Marylebone.
+Beaconsfield railway station provides services to Birmingham Snow Hill, Birmingham Moor Street, Aylesbury, Oxford and London Marylebone.
 There are fast and slow services, the former currently reaching London in around twenty-five minutes.
 It has a car park for commuters who drive towards the capital along the M40.